 DUI penalties vary in Vermont depending on certain circumstances.
 For example, the number of prior convictions has great bearing on the consequences, and registering a BAC of 0.16% or higher leads to enhanced penalties.
 Even for a first offense without enhanced penalties, violators of DUI laws may face a temporarily suspended license, fines and fees, possible imprisonment, compulsory installation of an ignition interlocking device, and other penalization.

 Auto insurance companies frequently offer reduced rates for people who complete a defensive driving program approved by the State.
 Ask your agent if this is available to you.

 According to the Vermont Department of Financial Regulation, car insurance rates vary between carriers in the state by as much as 50% for virtually the same coverage.
-It goes on to say that comparison shopping for the best rates is so important to getting the most out of the competitive marketplace.
+It goes on to say that comparison shopping for the best rates is so important to get the most out of the competitive marketplace.